facebookarchive/facebook-swift-sdk/ROADMAP.md

 * Adding type-safety and validation to common types
 * Adding SwiftUI components for `LoginButton` and other UI components

-**Note:** Open an issue on Github or a pull request modifying this list if there is something else you'd like to see.
+**Note:** Open an issue on GitHub or a pull request modifying this list if there is something else you'd like to see.

 ## Simplified Example